banzaicloud/koperator-docs/docs/cruisecontroloperation.md

 4. At this point we can decide to let this problematic operation to be retried which is the default behavior or **ignore** the error or use the **pause** label to pause the retry execution and let the `Koperator` to execute the next operation.

-- Ignore use-case:  This time the ignore has chosen by setting of the `cruiseControlOperation.spec.errorPolicy` to **ignore**.
+- Ignore use-case:  This time the ignore has been chosen by setting of the `cruiseControlOperation.spec.errorPolicy` to **ignore**.
 This operation will be considered as a succeeded operation thus the broker pod and the persistent volume will be removed from the Kubernetes cluster and from the `KafkaCluster` status.
 The `Koperator` will execute the next `remove_broker` (kafka-removebroker-4plfq) `CruiseControlOperation`.

 ```yaml
 status: